Time to read: 8 mins

 These are not only safe to have around your pets but when put over soil they are a deterrent to your pets digging in your plants.
 They thrive in bright and indirect sunlight with moist but not soggy soil.

 The flowers and the bulbs are toxic to animals if ingested.
 The most common signs of your pet ingesting daffodils are vomiting, diarrhoea and lethargy.
 In extreme cases seizures and tremors have also been reported.

 The bulbs of the tulips are the most toxic part of the flower.
 They are less toxic than daffodils.
 If you think your pet has eaten them then you should always contact your vet.

 Like Tulips, these are not too toxic for your pets but if ingested you should contact your vet.

 Contact with ivy (not to be confused with Poison Ivy) can cause skin rashes, itchiness and conjunctivitis.
 It can also cause drooling, vomiting and diarrhoea if it is ingested.

-These can cause kidney failure for cats.
+If ingested, these can cause kidney failure in cats.
 It is best not to have them anywhere where your cat can come into contact with them.

 6. Lily of the Valley